reinator/tutorial_metabarcoding/_pages/handsOn_merqury.md

 # Then

 Finally, now we are going to look into merqury outpus for *Hemaris fuciformis* CLR assembly with FALCON and FALCON-Unzip.
 Remember that we have discussed that - unlike Hicanu - Falcon and Falcon Unzip will produce straigh away a primary and an alternate assembly.
 The primary is the most contiguous haplotype, while the haplotigs are only the phased blocks that differ in the second haplotype of the diploid species.
 I have also produced a merqury evaluation for the purged Falcon/Falcon-Unzip assembly of *H. fuciformis* and BUSCO runs for the Falcon/Falcon Unzip output, as well as the purged outputs.
-You will find all the files in /home/unbuntu/Shared/Data/h_fuciformis/merqury and /home/unbuntu/Data/H_fuciformis/BUSCO.
+You will find all the files in `~/Shared/Data/h_fuciformis/`.

 Look at all the files (take your time), discuss with your team and write down on your presentation: